-SPA 406 Phonetics
+SPA 406 Phonetics (AS)

 Intensive study of sound system, intonation and accent.
+Usually taken abroad.

-•SPA 409-410 Honors Thesis I and II
+•SPA 409-410 Honors Thesis I and II (WI)

 Individual research of a substantive nature pursued in the student's major field of study.
 The research will conclude in a written thesis or an original project, and an oral defense.